mhvk/baseband/docs/tutorials/getting_started.rst

            [-105.+60.j,   85.-15.j]], dtype=complex64)
     >>> fh.close()

 In general, file I/O and data manipulation use the same syntax across all file formats.
-When using ``open`` for Mark 4 and Mark 5B files, however, some additional arguments may need to be passed (as was the case above for inspecting a Mark 5B file).
+When opening Mark 4 and Mark 5B files, however, some additional arguments may need to be passed (as was the case above for inspecting a Mark 5B file, and indeed this is a good way to find out what is needed).
 Notes on such features and quirks of individual formats can be found in the API entries of their ``open`` functions, and within the :ref:`Specific file format <specific_file_formats_toc>` documentation.

 For the rest of this section, we will stick to VDIF files.

 Decoding Data and the Sample File Pointer
 -----------------------------------------

-By giving the openers a ``'rs'`` flag, we open files in "stream reader" mode, where a file is accessed as if it were a stream of samples.
+By giving the openers a ``'rs'`` flag, which is the default, we open files in "stream reader" mode, where a file is accessed as if it were a stream of samples.
 For VDIF, `~baseband.vdif.open` will then return an instance of `~baseband.vdif.base.VDIFStreamReader`, which wraps a raw data file with methods to decode the binary |data frames| and seek to and read data
 |samples|.
 To decode the first 12 samples into a `~numpy.ndarray`, we would
 use the `~baseband.vdif.base.VDIFStreamReader.read` method::

     >>> from baseband import vdif
+    >>> from baseband.data import SAMPLE_VDIF
     >>> fh = vdif.open(SAMPLE_VDIF, 'rs')
     >>> d = fh.read(12)
     >>> type(d)